The holiday season is upon us and it’s filled with many hunting traditions as family and friends get together, especially in waterfowl hunting blinds.

 Those hunting from boat blinds should remember that it is unlawful to harvest migratory game birds like ducks and geese from a motorboat unless the motor is shut off and the boat stopped.
 Furthermore, it is unlawful to attempt to take or take migratory game birds by driving or chasing them with any motorized conveyance to put them in the range of other hunters.

-Get more details about hunting ducks and geese in Nebraska, including season dates and units/zones for various species, by looking over the current Nebraska waterfowl hunting guide.
+Get more details about hunting ducks and geese in Nebraska, including season dates and units/zones for various species, by looking over the current Nebraska small game and waterfowl hunting guide.

 By the way, unless it known or has been designated in advance, it is always a good idea to designate a captain of the blind who reinforces safety and regulation information to the other hunters in it.
 The blind captain, typically the owner of the blind and a longtime duck and goose hunter, is the primary individual who is able to accurately identify various waterfowl species in flight, both target and non-target, and call for hunters to take shots.
 Trumpeter swans, for example, are protected by federal and state laws and may not be injured, killed or possessed.